mikekelly/hal-browser/README.md

 All you should need to do is copy the files into your webroot.
 It is OK to put it in a subdirectory; it does not need to be in the root.

-Do not be afraid of the extra JS and CSS. (like Twitter Bootstrap) HAL-Browser is self-contained and installs what it needs.
+All the JS and CSS dependencies come included in the vendor directory

 TODO